Capital IdeasTM

 To find out, we examined more than 90 years of data and found that the answer is yes, markets have behaved differently during midterm election years.
 Here are five things you need to know about investing in this political cycle.

-Chris Buchbinder is an equity portfolio manager with 25 years of investment experience.
-He holds bachelor's degrees in economics and international relations from Brown University.
+Chris Buchbinder is an equity portfolio manager with 28 years of investment industry experience (as of 12/31/2023).
+He holds bachelor's degrees in economics and international relations from Brown.

 RELATED INSIGHTS

-Past results are not a guarantee of future results.
+Past results are not predictive of results in future periods.
+It is not possible to invest directly in an index, which is unmanaged.
 The value of investments and income from them can go down as well as up and you may lose some or all of your initial investment.
 This information is not intended to provide investment, tax or other advice, or to be a solicitation to buy or sell any securities.

 Statements attributed to an individual represent the opinions of that individual as of the date published and do not necessarily reflect the opinions of Capital Group or its affiliates.
 All information is as at the date indicated unless otherwise stated.
 Some information may have been obtained from third parties, and as such the reliability of that information is not guaranteed.